 Alternative Dispute Resolution Services in the Dallas-Fort Worth Area, the State of Texas, and across the United States.

-Attorney-Mediator & Arbitrator Bud Silverberg has more than 25 years experience in conflict resolution.
-In addition to the State of Texas, he has conducted Mediations and Arbitrations in major cities across the country some of which include New York City, Washington, D.C., Detroit, Chicago, St. Louis, Memphis, Nashville, Miami, Baton Rouge, Oklahoma City, Albuquerque, Phoenix, Las Vegas, Reno, San Francisco, and Los Angeles.
+Attorney-Mediator & Arbitrator Bud Silverberg has more than 30 years experience in conflict resolution.
+In addition to the State of Texas, he has conducted Mediations and Arbitrations in major cities across the country some of which include New York City, Washington, D.C., Detroit, Chicago, St. Louis, Memphis, Nashville, Birmingham, Atlanta, Miami, Boca Raton, Baton Rouge, Oklahoma City, Albuquerque, Phoenix, Las Vegas, Reno, Seattle, San Francisco, Los Angeles, Denver, and Salt Lake City.

 What Is the difference between Arbitration and Mediation?

 One of the basic differences between Mediation and Arbitration is that in mediation, the parties themselves are the decision makers.
+In other words, it is the parties (not the Mediator) who decide wheather or not the dispute settles.
 The mediator’s function is to bring the parties together, to facilitate communication between them, to suggest potential options for resolution for the parties to consider, and to help them resolve their dispute.
 In Arbitration, on the other hand, it is the arbitrator (or the panel of arbitrators in more complex cases) who is the decision maker.
 During the arbitration hearing, the parties present their case, through their attorneys, to the arbitrator.
 After hearing all of the evidence presented, the arbitrator renders his decision.

 Sometimes, mediation can be the first step in a two-step process.
 In the first step, the parties agree to go to mediation to try to settle their dispute with the help of the mediator.
 If the mediation is unsuccessful, then step two takes place, where the parties have previously agreed to go to binding arbitration.
 In binding arbitration, the dispute is resolved when an arbitrator renders his decision, if the parties have agreed in advance that the arbitrator’s decision will be final.